isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-flea-treatment-burn-cats-skin.markdown

 will work magic for you as it can treat your kitten for 8months.
 - The product is a 100%[natural flea treatment](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)that is veterinary recommended.
 - Nieko[flea collar is quick-acting](https://pestpolicy.com/best-flea-collar-for-dogs/), as it will begin to work after 24 hours once fitted.
 It works on contact killing adult fleas, larvae, and eggs.
-The collar is waterproof and safe for all kittens/cats  it does not cause irritations.Â  It wont be affected by sun exposure or bleach due to its high-resistant fabric material.
+The collar is waterproof and safe for all kittens/cats  it does not cause irritations.
+It wont be affected by sun exposure or bleach due to its high-resistant fabric material.
 Nieko flea collar is non-greasy, hypoallergenic, and odorless.
 The collar is made of [organic essential oils](https://pestpolicy.com/does-lavender-kill-bed-bugs/) that do not harm your kitten.
 It has a natural oil that inhibits/prevents the infestation of the flea.